pf4j/pf4j/README.md

 You can mark any interface or abstract class as an extension point (with marker interface ExtensionPoint) and you specified that an class is an extension with @Extension annotation.

 Also, PF4J can be used in web applications.
-For my web applications when I want modularity I use [pf4j-wicket](https://github.com/pf4j/pf4j-wicket).
+For example web applications that require want modularity can use [pf4j-wicket](https://github.com/pf4j/pf4j-wicket).

 Components
 -------------------